Harvested Antibodies Now Being Tested As A Prevention Tool Against COVID-19

 As for the Orens family, nobody fell ill — whether that was due to in part to treatment or luck, nobody knows.
 Their quarantine period ended just in time for a quick trip to New York after the baby's birth to see the new mom.

-"The plan is to drive up after she is out of the hospital, hopefully everything will go well, and we will all be outside," Orens says.
+"The plan is to drive up after she is out of the hospital.
+Hopefully, everything will go well, and we will all be outside," Orens says.
 "We will see the baby from a distance.
 I've already been informed by my daughter that I am not allowed to get anywhere near the baby.
 And then we will turn around and come back to Baltimore."

 It's hardly the way he was hoping to greet his first grandchild, he says, "however it's the price we have to pay to bring this pandemic under control."